MageOfficial/ResumeWorkflowTool/README.md

 # Resume Filter and Sorter for LaTeX Documents

 This Node.js script processes a single LaTeX resume source file (`main.tex`) and generates multiple resume versions based on inline filtering and sorting annotations.

 This is to help automate resume customization for different audiences.

-Ex: You want to apply to two different types of jobs that have similar skills in some areas but some of the skills are irrelevant to each other.
+Ex: You want to apply to two different types of jobs that have similar skills in some areas, but some of the skills are irrelevant to each other.
+Now you can change all your different resumes from just one location and easily create more resumes.

 ## Features